IronMind Block: Rules & World Records

 2) Ordinary chalk (magnesium carbonate) may be used on the lifting hand, but nothing else is permitted (liquid chalk, for example, is specifically disallowed).

 3) Weight is hung from the Block using an IronMind 15" Olympic loading pin and carabiner.
 The total weight for the world record attempt includes the equipment and the weights, that is, the Block, loading pin, carabiner, and plates; weight for the Block + pin + carabiner = 7.5 lb. / 3.4 kg.
+The plates must either be calibrated or can be weighed on a proven scale.

 4) The lifter grabs the Block in approximately its center and lifts with the Block remaining approximately parallel to the ground.
 A thumbless grip is not permitted.
 Other than incidental contact, the hand or Block must not touch the body before the lift is completed—dragging the hand or Block up the leg is cause for an immediate "No lift."